smr99/lego-hub-tk/README.md

 python3 run_program.py stop
 ```

+### Runing code on the hub - GUI

-Coming soon: script hubcontrol can be used to run a program on the hub and display the console output and status while it runs.
+The GUI program hubcontrol can be used to run a program on the hub and display the console output and status while it runs.
+Unlike `run_command`, this
+program connects via Bluetooth as well as USB, so it can monitor and control the hub as it runs untethered.

 ### Monitoring running hub